parrt/cs601/lectures/threads-pp.md

 Note: `Thread.sleep(n)` does not release the lock as it does not have to be executed within a synchronized block.
 The sleep method is not a valid inter-thread communication; it just causes the current process for a while without consuming CPU time.

 There might be lots of threads waiting on `X` for lots of different conditions.
 We cannot assume that we have been awakened for the proper condition and so it must be checked again.
 If we fail to find the event we wanted, we have to go back to sleep.
-Goetz's concurrency book describes an example where lots of the being is going off in the kitchen; could be the microwave, the refrigerator door open, a cell phone, the oven, etc...
+Goetz's concurrency book describes an example where lots of things that beep are going off in the kitchen; could be the microwave, the refrigerator door open, a cell phone, the oven, etc...
 Everyone wakes up to figure out if it's the condition they care about.

 Instead of using `wait` and `notify`, we could use *busy waits* but those are typically very inefficient (not always...they are great if you need very low latency responses).
 See [SleepyBoundedBuffer.java](http://jcip.net.s3-website-us-east-1.amazonaws.com/listings/SleepyBoundedBuffer.java):